Friday, March 28, 2025

 5pm - “Connecting through Music & Medicine,” Performance by Texas Medical Center Orchestra

-6pm - "Texas Through Women’s Minds," Talk by Prune Antoine, French journalist-researcher & Current Artist in Residence with Villa Albertine
+6pm - "Texas Through Women’s Minds," Talk by Prune Antoine, French writer and resident of Villa Albertine

 6:45pm - “The Advocacy Power of Music & Poetry,” Performance & Discussion with Toni Hickman & Sofia Heyl